Isolation of phase edges using off-axis q-plate filters: Discussion

 \subsection{Recovering the PO edge overlapping with the AO}

 According to Eq. (\ref{Eq6}), the intensity of the isolated PO edge is proportional to $A(\bm{r})^4$.
-If the transmittance of the AO is low, PO edge becomes difficult to recover while transmittance is sufficiently high, PO edge can be recovered by performing division by $A(\bm{r})^4$.
+If the transmittance of the AO is sufficiently high, the PO edge can be recovered by performing division by $A(\bm{r})^4$.
+However, the lower the transmittance, the more difficult it becomes to recover the PO edge due to noise.
+Furthermore, the convolution with $1/r$, omitted in Eq. (\ref{Eq6}), makes the PO edge recovery by simple division more difficult.

-To investigate the effect of AO transmittance on PO edge isolation behavior, we conduct numerical simulations using a super Gaussian function of order 5 to create a square phase object and a white-hair-like model (Fig. \ref{D2_1}(a)).
+To investigate the effect of AO transmittance and the convolution with $1/r$ on PO edge isolation behavior, we conducted numerical simulations using a super Gaussian function of order 5 to create a square phase object and a white-hair-like model as shown in Fig. \ref{D2_1}(a).
 Figure \ref{D2_1}(b) shows the horizontal cross-sectional profile of Fig. \ref{D2_1}(a), with an AO intensity transmittance set to 60\% (as determined from Fig. \ref{fig5}(d)) and a PO phase distribution changing from 0 to 1 radian.
 Figures \ref{D2_1} (c) and (d) show the ideal PO edge enhancement and the PAO edge enhancement using an on-axis q-plate, respectively.
-Figure. \ref{D2_1} (e), shows the isolated PO edge using an off-axis q-plate, which is not fully recovered at point A owing to its overlap with AO.
-The PO edge ratio between points B and A is 0.2, and the correlation coefficient between Figs. \ref{D2_1} (c) and Fig. \ref{D2_1} (e) is 0.88.
-By dividing Fig. \ref{D2_1} (e) by $A(\bm{r})^4$, the PO edge at point A is partially recovered because Eq. (\ref{Eq4}) includes a convolution term ($1/r$), which contribute to interference and cannot remove the AO completely.
-As the AO in Eq. (\ref{Eq6}) experience convolution with $1/r$, we convolute AO with $1/r$ and use it as a divisor $(A(\bm{r})*1/r)^4$.
-Figure. \ref{D2_1} (f) is obtained by dividing Fig. \ref{D2_1} (e) with $(A(\bm{r})*1/r)^4$.
-The ratio of the PO edge between points D and C of Fig. \ref{D2_1} (f) is 0.8.
-The correlation coefficient between the images of Figs. \ref{D2_1} (c) and (f) is 0.92.
-The convolution term ($1/r$) inside the absolute square in Eq. (\ref{Eq4}) becomes difficult to eliminate.
-We will consider using a deep learning method to address the aforementioned issue in future studies.
+Figure \ref{D2_1} (e) shows the isolated PO edge using off-axis q-plates, which is not fully recovered at point A owing to its overlap with AO.
+To quantitatively evaluate the accuracy of the recovered PO edge, we use correlation coefficient and ratio between averaged intensities within PO edge areas A and B, as shown in white dot rectangles in Fig. \ref{D2_1} (e).
+The correlation coefficient between Figs. \ref{D2_1} (c) and (e) is 0.88 and the PO edge ratio A/B in Fig. \ref{D2_1} (e) is 0.13.

+To reduce the broadening effect by $1/r$ convolution in Eq. (\ref{abs}), we adopted the inverse filtering deconvolution as described below.
+The convolution operation between signal function $f(\bm{r})$ and filter function $h(\bm{r})$ is given by